trezor/trezor-firmware/docs/misc/review.md

   8. The author runs `git rebase -i [main branch] --autosquash` which squashes the fixup commits into their respective parents and then force-pushes the rebase branch.
   9. The author makes a final check and merges the PR.
 If the rebase involved resolving some complicated merge conflicts, then the author may ask the reviewer for a final check.
+GitHub's _Rebase and merge_ should be used, not _Squash and merge_.
+  10. The author deletes their branch.

 ## Example